HOchacha/Computer-Architecture/README.md

 # Computer Architecture
 - Project 1 : Simple Calculator with Instruction in C language
 # How to run the program?
+- To copy this repository, use command ```git clone https://github.com/HOchacha/Computer-Architecture```
-- First of all, you can find the .sh files on this repository.
+- After cloning this repo, you may find the .sh files on this repository.
 These scripts are used for automatically installing and compiling my projects.
 - To execute the scripts, you need to give permission on the script.

 ```chmod +x [script_file_name.sh]```